U.S. audit regulator reaches deal with China on document access

-NEW YORK (Reuters) - U.S. regulators will get access to Chinese companies’ audit documents under a deal announced on Friday, opening the way to probes of bungled audits after a two-year stand-off between China and the United States.
+NEW YORK, May 24 (Reuters) - U.S. regulators will get access to Chinese companies’ audit documents under a deal announced on Friday, opening the way to probes of bungled audits after a two-year stand-off between China and the United States.

 The nonbinding deal is only a partial victory for the United States, which has been blocked from investigating accounting scandals at dozens of Chinese companies listed on U.S. stock exchanges.